Abdominal Bloating: When to Worry

 However, there are also other causes of varying severity:

-- Irritable bowel syndrome: those who suffer from this issue suffer from a slowing of the intestinal process.
+- Irritable bowel syndrome: Those who suffer from this issue suffer from an altered intestinal process.

 - Fluid in the abdominal cavity: this is a serious cause and, therefore, must be treated immediately.

-- Pregnancy: during pregnancy, the intestinal transit process may also slow down and gas production may increase.
+- Pregnancy: During pregnancy, the intestinal transit process may also alter and gas production may increase.

-- Lactose intolerance: as the intestine isn’t able to digest lactose properly, fermentation in the digestive tract increases.
+- Lactose intolerance: Since the intestine isn’t able to digest lactose properly, fermentation in the digestive tract increases.

 Keep reading: How to Make 5 Teas for Stomach Gases

 Abdominal swelling is almost always a benign process.
 It lasts a few hours and goes away without the person having to do anything in particular.
 However, there are situations that hide a more serious process.

 One of the measures for concern is that the swelling persists.
 In benign cases, the discomfort shouldn’t last for more than 24 hours.
 In life-threatening cases, persistence increases in intensity.
 Moreover, in chronic conditions (such as dyspepsia), an article published in 2014 by the Revista de Ciencias Médicas de Pinar del Río explains that 12 weeks is taken as a limiting measure.